Kingdom of Sicily: Hohenstaufen period (1198–1266)

-The reform of the laws began with the Assizes of Ariano in 1140 by Roger II.
-Frederick continued the reformation with the Assizes of Capua (1220) and the promulgation of the Constitutions of Melfi (1231, also known as Liber Augustalis), a collection of laws for his realm that was remarkable for its time.
+The reform of the laws began with the Assizes of Ariano in 1140 by Roger II of Sicily.
+Frederick I continued the reformation with the Assizes of Capua (1220) and the promulgation of the Constitutions of Melfi (1231, also known as Liber Augustalis), a collection of laws for his realm that was remarkable for its time.
 The Constitutions of Melfi were created in order to establish a centralized state.
 For example, citizens were not allowed to carry weapons or wear armour in public unless they were under royal command.
 As a result, rebellions were reduced.
 The Constitutions made the Kingdom of Sicily an absolute monarchy, the first centralized state in Europe to emerge from feudalism; it also set a precedent for the primacy of written law.
 With relatively small modifications, the Liber Augustalis remained the basis of Sicilian law until 1819.
-During this period, he also built the Castel del Monte, and in 1224, he founded the University of Naples, now called Università Federico II.
+During this period, he also built the Castel del Monte, and in 1224, he founded the University of Naples, now called University of Naples Federico II.

-Frederick had to beat off a papal invasion of Sicily in the War of the Keys (1228–1230).
+Frederick had to beat off a Papal invasion of Sicily in the War of the Keys (1228–1230).
 After his death, the kingdom was ruled by Conrad IV of Germany.
-The next legitimate heir was Conrad II, who was too young at the period to rule.
+The next legitimate heir was Conradin, who was too young at the period to rule.
 Manfred of Sicily, the illegitimate son of Frederick, took power and ruled the kingdom for fifteen years while other Hohenstaufen heirs were ruling various areas in Germany.
-After long wars against the Papal States, the Kingdom managed to defend its possessions, but the Papacy declared the Kingdom escheated because of disloyalty of the Hohenstaufen.
+After long wars against the Papal States, the Kingdom managed to defend its possessions, but the Papacy declared the Kingdom escheated because of the disloyalty of the Hohenstaufen.
 Under this pretext, Manfred came to an agreement with Louis IX, King of France.
 Louis's brother, Charles of Anjou, would become king of Sicily.
-In exchange, Charles recognized the overlordship of the Pope in the Kingdom, paid a portion of the papal debt, and agreed to pay annual tribute to the Papal States.
+In exchange, Charles recognized the overlordship of the Pope in the Kingdom, paid a portion of the Papal debt, and agreed to pay annual tribute to the Papal States, the Chinea.